tasket/Qubes-VM-hardening/README.md

 $ sudo sh ./install
 ```
 2. Activate by specifying as a Qubes service for each VM; There are two levels...
-   - `vm-sudo-protect` - Protects executables/scripts within /home/user and may be used with wide array of Qubes VMs including standalone, netVMs and Whonix.
+   - `vm-boot-protect` - Protects executables/scripts within /home/user and may be used with wide array of Qubes VMs including standalone, netVMs and Whonix.
-   - `vm-sudo-protect-root` -  Protects /home/user as above, automatic /rw executable deactivation, whitelisting, checksumming, deployment.
+   - `vm-boot-protect-root` -  Protects /home/user as above, automatic /rw executable deactivation, whitelisting, checksumming, deployment.
 Works with appVMs, netVMs, etc. that are _template-based_.

    **removes** dirs specified in $privdirs.
 Default is /rw/config, /rw/usrlocal and /rw/bind-dirs.
 Use with caution!
 This feature can also replace files on a global or per-VM basis... see script for details.
 Not recommended for standalone or VMs that rely on /rw root dirs such as netVMs or Whonix.